SKIP AHEAD TO

 No. If you want a Zoom meeting to appear in your Canvas course, you must schedule it using the Zoom LTI Pro integration.
-Any Zoom meetings that are scheduled in Canvas can also be managed in MIT’s Zoom Portal.
+Any Zoom meetings that are scheduled in Canvas can also be managed in MIT’s Zoom Portal under your Upcoming Meetings.

 If another member of my teaching team schedules a Zoom meeting in my Canvas course, will I be able to see it and join?

 Yes.
-All members of the teaching team can view all scheduled Zoom meetings in your Canvas course.
+All members of the course can view all scheduled Zoom meetings in your Canvas course.

 To learn how to view and join a Zoom meeting, refer to How to Join a Zoom Meeting from a Canvas Course.

 If my Canvas course contains multiple sections (e.g. A single Canvas site for Sections A and B), will students only see Zoom links specific to their section?

 No. Currently, Zoom does NOT have the ability to schedule meetings by section in a Canvas course.

 All students in your Canvas course can see all scheduled Zoom meetings by clicking on Zoom in the Course Navigation Menu—regardless of which section they are in.
 When scheduling a section-specific Zoom meeting, we recommend including the section in the title of the Zoom meeting (e.g. 15.927 – Recitation – September 18th – Section A).

 After scheduling a Zoom meeting in my Canvas, will it automatically appear on my Course Calendar?